monmohan/zippy/README.md

 # zippy
-A server to download data from different sources as zip stream.
+A server to download data from different heterogenous sources as a single zip stream.
 Currently HTTP and S3 downloads are supported

 # Run Server
 `$ go run server.go `